-Unzip and install the contents of the latest SAP Cryptographic archive on your Unwired Server host.
+Unzip and install the contents of the latest SAP Cryptographic archive on your SAP Mobile Server host.
 There are different distribution packages for various hardware processors.

-Make sure you are installing the correct libraries for your environment, and into folders based on the particular architecture of your machine.
+Make sure you are installing the correct libraries for your environment, and into folders based on the architecture of your machine.

-- 1. Go to the SAP Web site at http://service.sap.com/swdc and download the latest SAP cryptographic library suitable for your platform. - a) Navigate to Installations and Upgrades > Browse our Download Catalog > SAP Cryptographic Software > SAP Cryptographic Software. - b) Select and download the platform specific file. - 2.
-Create a directory in which you unzip the Cryptographic zip file.
+- 1. Go to the SAP Web site at http://service.sap.com/swdc (requires login) and download the latest SAP cryptographic library suitable for your platform. - a) Navigate to Installations and Upgrades > Browse our Download Catalog > SAP Cryptographic Software > SAPCryptolib for Installation > SAPCRYPTOLIB <version>. - b) Select and download the platform-specific file. - 2.
+Create a directory into which to unzip the Cryptographic zip file.
 For example: C: \sapcryptolib. - 3.
-Copy the appropriate Windows cryptographic library for your machine (for example, 90000101.SAR) to the C:\sapcryptolib directory.
+Copy the appropriate Windows cryptographic library for your machine (for example, SAPCRYPTOLIB<version>.SAR) to the C:\sapcryptolib directory.

 - 4. Open a command prompt and navigate to C:\sapcryptolib. - 5.
 Extract the SAR file.
+For example:

-For example: - SAPCAR_4-20002092.EXE -xvf C:\90000101.SAR -R C:\sapcryptolib - 6.
-Create a new directory somewhere on your computer (for example, C: \sapcryptolib), then: - For Itanium 64 bit processors, copy the ntia64 subdirectory contents. - For Intel 64 bit processors, copy the nt-x86_64 subdirectory contents. - For Intel 32 bit processors, copy the ntintel subdirectory contents. - 7.
+SAPCAR_4-20002092.EXE -xvf C:\SAPCRYPTOLIB<version>.SAR -R C:\sapcryptolib

+- 6. Copy the following into the C:\sapcryptolib directory: - For Itanium 64-bit processors, copy the ntia64 subdirectory contents. - For Intel 64-bit processors, copy the nt-x86 64 subdirectory contents. - For Intel 32-bit processors, copy the ntintel subdirectory contents. - 7.
 Delete the corresponding subdirectory when files have been moved. - 8.
-(Optional) Add the SECUDIR environment variable to the user environment batch file: <UnwiredPlatform_InstallDir>\UnwiredPlatform\Servers \UnwiredServer\bin\usersetenv.bat. - 9.
-If you have installed Unwired WorkSpace, you must add the SECUDIR variable to the WorkSpace batch file: <UnwiredPlatform_InstallDir> \UnwiredPlatform\Eclipse\UnwiredWorkspace.bat.
+(Optional) Add the SECUDIR environment variable to the user environment batch file: SMP HOME\Servers\UnwiredServer\bin\usersetenv.bat. - 9.
+If you have installed SAP Mobile SDK, you must add the SECUDIR variable to the following batch file: SMP_HOME\MobileSDK<version>\Eclipse \MobileWorkSpace.bat.